Journal

 Art's Deposit of $300

-Our card processing expenses account increases by $6 (or 2% of the transaction).
-And given we are recording this expense as paid off to our credit card vendor, our cash balance increases by $294 ($300-$6).
+• One on the cash account.
+Given we are recording this expense as paid off to our credit card vendor, our cash balance increases by $294 ($300-$6).

-The power of double-entry is recording this flow of money in a single event.
 Without double-entry, we would need a way for the system to recognize all of the deposit transactions and properly account for card fees.
-By recording all of the money movement in a single transaction with multiple entries, we make sure our system is consistent.
-As debits = credits, money in equals money out.
+By recording all of the money movement in a single event (in this case, a deposit) with multiple entries, we make sure our system is consistent.
+As debits equal credits, money in equals money out.

 Brittany's Withdrawal